Construction by Destruction

 • If it’s .item(value), we yield it to the consumer with yield.item(value), then loop again.
 Re-binding of the rest of the list is not needed here, either.

-And so we see, duality combined with the chan expressions gives us a lot of expressivity.
-Constructing lists generator-style is just one of the use-cases.
-Whenever it feels more appropriate to become a value instead of constructing it out of parts, chan and duality come to the task!
+Whenever it feels more appropriate to become a value instead of constructing it from parts, chan and duality come to the task!